kristianmandrup/blade/README.md

 The goal of this plugin is to export a page with Webcomponents instead of raw HTML.
 Web Components are much nicer to work with as they encapsulate all styling and HTML for each component.
 They also allow sharing and reuse of components and much more...
 The future of the web!

-## Blade 0.0.1
+## Blade

-Blade is a Sketch 3 plugin for automatically HTML generating.
-It will generate tag `<div>` for group, tag `<p>` for text , etc.
+Blade is a Sketch 3 plugin for automatically generating HTML from a Sketch project.
+It will generate `<div>` for group, `<p>` for text , etc.

 ##Notice##
- - This plugin works for **latest Sketch beta or version above 3.0.3(7882)** !!!.
  - This version is more stable now, but may still have problem with mega size sketch file.
  - Please group all you layer in one group and place it at coordinate (0,0) as the demo shows. - It does not work with artboard for now.